This September 2025 trip is full! See the website for more:

 The trip begins in the beautiful city of Tashkent, the Uzbek capital.
 You will be met at the airport and transported to our hotel for check-in.
 Depending on what time you arrive you’ll sleep or relax until time for breakfast, then go out with us to explore markets and mosques on this first day in Tashkent.
 The capital city is known for its many museums and its mix of modern and Soviet-era architecture.
 Big sycamores line the wide avenues and mosaic-decorated apartment blocks alternate with sleek new glass and steel edifices.
 The Soviet-era Metro stations are stunning and we will take a ride to see some of the artistic masterpieces underground.

 In Tashkent’s old city, we’ll admire historical buildings with iconic turquoise-tiled domes, such as the 16th Barak-Khan Madrasa complex.
 It is famous for the intricate mosaic tile work on the buildings.
 We’ll also visit the home studio of a famous embroiderer.
-She will show us her working methods with hand-dyed silk threads, and we’ll also have a chance to see and purchase her beautiful suzanis and jackets (right).
+She will show us her working methods with hand-dyed silk threads, and we’ll also have a chance to purchase her beautiful suzanis and jackets.

 We’ll visit the Museum of Applied Arts which showcases some of the best historical examples of the arts of Uzbekistan.
-The Russian diplomat Alexander Polovtsev commissioned the intricately decorated mansion expressly to display his vintage folk art collections such as ceramics, folk instruments, rugs and suzanis.
+The Russian diplomat Alexander Polovtsev commissioned the intricately decorated mansion expressly to display his vintage folk art collections of ceramics, folk instruments, rugs and suzanis.

 All aboard for Samarkand!